nikolaAV/Modern-Cpp/tuple/named_params/README.md

     draw_rectangle(fill{true});
     // ...
 ```
 Parameter-types defined as structures are passed as anonymous objects, which are constructed via aggregate initialization, to a variadic template function, which forwards these function arguments (or the default values) in the correct order to the actual implementation by the third-party function with a fixed number of positional arguments.
+The whole magic of this implementation relies on the template class `std::tuple`, which allows in C++14 to access a specific element via its type by the function `std::get`, and variadic templates.
+In the example above, 'nparam::get' returns a desired function argument from the tuple or a possible default value if not present.

 ## Further informations
 * [Bring named parameters in modern C++](https://isocpp.org/blog/2014/12/named-parameters-in-modern-cpp)